Gentlemen Prefer Blondes (1953 film): Plot

-Lorelei Lee and Dorothy Shaw are American showgirls and companions, although the two are very different.
-Lorelei thinks more of a man's financial wealth and likes men who can support her passion for diamonds, such as her fiancé Gus Esmond Jr., who can provide all of her financial needs.
-Dorothy prefers men who are attractive and fit, and she does not care about their wealth.
+Lorelei Lee and Dorothy Shaw are American showgirls and best friends, although the two are very different.
+Lorelei thinks more of a man's financial wealth, especially men who can give her diamonds, such as her fiancé Gus Esmond Jr. Contrarily, Dorothy prefers men who are attractive and fit, and she does not care about their wealth.

-Lorelei plans to wed Gus in France, but they are forbidden to travel together by Gus's strict father Esmond Sr., who despises Lorelei although he hasn't met her.
-Lorelei decides to travel to France with or without Gus, and before she leaves, he gives her a letter of credit to cover expenses upon her arrival, and promises to later meet her in France.
-However, he also warns her to behave, noting that his father will prohibit their marriage if Esmond Sr. hears rumors of misdeeds.
+Lorelei plans to wed Gus in France, but they are forbidden to travel together by Gus's strict father Esmond Sr., who despises Lorelei as a fortune hunter, although he hasn't met her.
+Lorelei decides to travel to France with or without Gus; before she leaves, he gives her a letter of credit to cover expenses, promising to meet her in France.
+He also warns her to behave, noting that his father will prohibit their marriage if Esmond Sr. hears rumors of misdeeds.
 Gus and Lorelei are unaware that Esmond Sr. has hired private detective Ernie Malone to spy on Lorelei.